davebiagioni/news-bias-classifier/docs/README.md

 | F1 Score | __0.81__ | 0.71 |
 | Log Loss | __0.46__ | 0.69 |

-Note, these metrics are on a held-out test set that the model never saw -- not too shabby, and a heck of a lot better than random!
+These metrics are on a held-out test set that the model never saw -- not too shabby, and a heck of a lot better than random!

 Let's try to understand a little better what it's the model is actually doing.
 First, given all of the articles in the dataset, how are the predictions distributed?